HemanthReddy10/HemanthReddy10/README.md

 - 👋 Hi, I’m Hemanth Reddy Yaramala
-- 👀 I’m interested studying Masters in Information Systems at Northeastern University ,Boston
+- 👀 I’m  studying Masters in Information Systems at Northeastern University ,Boston
-- 🌱 I’m currently learning Data Science and Analytics
+- 🌱 I’m currently learning Software technologies which can create an huge impact on society
-- 💞️ I’m looking to collaborate on datascience projects
+- 💞️ I’m looking to collaborate on intresting SDLC projects
 - 📫 Please reach me on linkedin: https://www.linkedin.com/in/hemanth-reddy-yaramala-17a30a155

 <!---